 If your business does not have the resources to pay the benefits for the injured employee, the Uninsured Employers Benefit Trust Fund can pay the workers’ compensation benefits.
 After the case has been resolved and a final sum of damages awarded, the UEBTF can pay this amount to the employee.
 The employer will be responsible for reimbursing the UEBTF for everything it has to pay out to the employee.
 To request payment of workers’ compensation benefits from the UEBTF, the employer must apply for payment and provide certain documentation.
 Ensuring your employee receives compensation from the UEBTF does not mean that you cannot be fined or even incarcerated for your failure to carry insurance.

-We have extensive experience helping our clients to understand the repercussions of failing to carry the required workers’ compensation insurance.
-Call us today for a consultation
+We have externsive experience with helping clients when they have failed to carry the required insurance.
+Call us today for a consultation.